“We have developed a learning resource to help students understand the practices and processes of a histopathology team.”

 Born in Bradford Data 360° Immersive Visualisation

-This 360° video prototype takes advantage of the unique linked datasets from the Born in Bradford project, one of the world's largest longitudinal research studies, to demonstrate the power for VR in large scale data visualisation.
+This 360° video prototype takes advantage of the unique linked datasets from the Born in Bradford project, one of the world's largest longitudinal research studies, to demonstrate the power for virtual reality in large scale data visualisation.
 Use your mouse or touch screen to move around the video.